 urgent situation of Ukrainian children in the hands of the Russian Federation,

-immediately and unconditionally cease unlawful forcible transfer
+cease immediately and unconditionally unlawful forcible transfer

 and deportation of Ukrainian children to the Russian Federation,

-Belarus or within temporarily occupied Ukrainian territories, halt
+Belarus or within temporarily occupied Ukrainian territories; halt

-any adoption procedures underway, stop the imposition of Russian
+any adoption procedures underway; stop the imposition of Russian

-citizenship, re-establish the children’s links with their parents
+citizenship; re-establish the children’s links with their parents

-or carers, and repatriate them to their homeland or release them
+or carers and repatriate them to their homeland or release them

 to a safe third country;